 We recommend you reset your password before you leave as this ensures you won’t need to change it again for 3 months.

-If your password expires or you’ve forgotten your password, you can usually reset it from offsite.
+If your password expires or you’ve forgotten it, you can usually reset it from offsite.
 Note: you must have already set up an external email address and if you don’t receive the reset link, check your junk mail folder.

 SGUL Library is a member of the SCONUL scheme, which allows our users reference access to around 170 other university libraries across the UK and Ireland.
 Postgraduates may also get limited borrowing rights in some cases.